gvsafronov/fluidB/README.md

 <!-- FAQ -->
-## FAQ (Frequently Asked Questions)
+## FAQ

-This page provides answers to frequently asked questions regarding fluidB.
+**This page provides answers to frequently asked questions regarding fluidB.

 * What is the purpose of creating your product?
 Who is it for?